 As a society, we should encourage people to willingly seek professional help and explore their conditions.
 We want to assure individuals that it is the right thing for them and their surroundings, and that it will not backfire on them socially.
 But that is not enough, and as we help with “the will” we should also help with “the way.”

 Did you know that only 9% of American physicians practice in rural areas, even though about 20% of the population resides there?
 And that the numbers are even more alarming when talking about specialists?
 Did you know that 34% fewer psychiatrists accept commercial insurance than non-mental health physicians?
 These are systematic barriers that should be fixed.
 Actually, these are some of the exact barriers that Antidote Health has set out to fix.
-We believe that affordable and reliable telehealth services, that are accessible to anyone regardless of location, medical condition, or income level, are the solution to a lot of the problems in the current healthcare system.
+We believe that affordable and reliable insurance as well as telehealth services that are accessible to anyone regardless of location, medical condition, or income level, are the solution to a lot of the problems in the current healthcare system.

 Improving access to mental health care will allow more people to experience its benefits firsthand.
 This will inevitably help us overcome the stigma surrounding mental health.
 And while none of this is going to happen tomorrow morning, these are steps we should take without hesitation.
 The quicker we do, the quicker we can get rid of the stigma on our way to a healthier society.